Climate Week NYC official events program

 Topics include, but are not limited to, ecosystems, oceans, ecological conservation, weather patterns, Indigenous best practices, species conservation (plants and animals), and soil quality

 Policy is imperative in accelerating and supporting climate action.
-Policy levers form the framework to influencer businesses, states, and individuals to act on climate and accelerate the transition to net zero.
+Policy levers form the framework to influence businesses, states, and individuals to act on climate and accelerate the transition to net zero.
 From EV tax credits to national manufacturing laws, the Policy program considers policy at all levels – local, state, international.

 Topics include, but are not limited to, national, regional, state, and local policy